Long-distance relationships fail for several reasons. But there are ways to work around most of them.

 What makes long-distance relationships fail?

 One sure thing that makes long-distance relationships fail is a lack of planning.
-A romantic relationship should be with somebody close to you.
-Suppose you have to maintain a long-distance relationship for a short while.
-In that case, you can do so where are effective communication, trust, and regular visits.
+If you have to maintain a long-distance relationship for a short while, you can do so by having effective communication, trust, and regular visits.

 Why did my long-distance relationship fail?